AlpineMapsOrg/documentation/Labels/markdown/meta/Combined document.baked.md

 Those parsing methods translate the Mapbox c++ classes into the correct *FeatureTXT* subtype (e.g. *FeatureTXTPeak*).
 The parsed FeatureTXT structs are finally stored into an std::set which is finally returned back to the caller of the to\_vector\_tile function.

 During the parsing of the features the VectorTileManager additionally passes over the names of each individual feature and accrues a set of each character that appears.
 This set is later used to trigger renewals of the font texture.
-See [[#nucleus map _label Charset|Charset]] for more information.
+See Charset for more information.
 ### nucleus::vector\_tiles::FeatureTXT
 FeatureTXT and derived FeatureTXTPeak, FeatureTXTCity, etc. types are structs that hold all the relevant data that our application needs about a specific feature.
 Each struct possesses parsing methods that translate the data stored in the Mapbox classes to the correct attributes.
 The attributes are stored in the struct in formats that are representative of the actual data (e.g. elevation is stored as integers, while names are stored as a QString).